BryceVandegrift/website/content/hardware.md

 I have 2 drives in my desktop, one HDD and one SSD.
 The SSD I use is a Western Digital Black 256GB SN730.
 It is an NVMe drive so it's pretty dang fast, I don't think I have ever had to physically wait when it came to moving files on this drive.
-I use this drive to store my bootloader/OS as well as small a frequently used files like documents, programs, and etc.
+I use this drive to store my bootloader/OS as well as small and frequently used files like documents, programs, and etc.
 My HDD is Seagate BarraCuda 2TB 7200 RPM.
 I mostly use this drive to store large files like movies, games, pictures, and etc.
 It's a little slow, but I'm very patient.